General Services and Policies

 - Using offensive and inappropriate language and gestures.

-- Use of alcohol, smoking, and drug substance.
+- Use of alcohol, tobacco, or drugs.

 - Loitering or sleeping in the library.